 - Remove any coarse stems from the cilantro sprigs.
 Strip half the cilantro leaves from the stems and set aside for the pickled onion.
 Coarsely chop the remaining leaves and stems.

 In a large frying pan over medium heat, warm 1 tablespoon [2 TBL] oil until hot but not smoking.
 Add the cauliflower “rice,” season with salt and pepper, and cook, stirring frequently, until the cauliflower starts to soften, 3 to 5 minutes [4 to 6 min].
 Remove from the heat and stir in the orange and chopped cilantro leaves and stems.
 Season to taste with salt and pepper.
 Transfer to a medium bowl and cover partially to keep warm.
 Wipe out the pan.

 In the same pan used for the cauliflower “rice,” warm 1 to 2 tablespoons oil over medium-high heat until hot but not smoking.
 Using a slotted spoon or tongs, remove your protein from the marinade, letting the excess marinade drip back into the bowl.

 Add your protein to the pan and cook, stirring occasionally, until lightly browned and cooked through, 2 to 4 minutes for regular shrimp; 4 to 6 minutes for jumbo shrimp, scallops, steak, pork, tofu, or plant-based chicken; and 6 to 8 minutes for chicken.
 Transfer to a plate.
 Meanwhile, finish the pickled onion.

 Drain off the liquid from the pickled onion, add the whole cilantro leaves, and toss to combine.
 Season to taste with salt and pepper.

 Transfer the orange–cauliflower “rice” to individual bowls and top with your protein.
-Garnish with the pickled onion, drizzle with the ají verde sauce, and serve.
+Garnish with the pickled onion, drizzle with the ají verde, and serve.